Cuttlerat/bashbot/README.md

 /manage INSERT INTO google(match) VALUES("what is")
 ```

-All matches must be in a low register!
+All matches must be in a low case!
 It's important (I will do something with it later)

 If you want to ignore some words to trigger this function